Welcome to our online Parent Packet

 Please review your statement by logging in to My BackPack via Parent Central and contact Kimberley Pavalock in the Business Office about disputed charges.
 On the 15th, confirm with your bank that the ACH was processed correctly.

-Dean of Spiritual Life Phil Kochenburger and Chaplain Beth Holden are always available to meet with students and their families.
-Whether in response to personal crisis or everyday issues, the Chaplains offer pastoral care to anyone in the EHS community.
-Feel free to contact the Chaplains directly with any concerns.
+Dean of Spiritual Life and Chaplain Beth Holden is always available to meet with students and their families.
+Whether in response to personal crisis or everyday issues, the Chaplain offers pastoral care to anyone in the EHS community.
+Feel free to contact the Rev. Holden directly with any concerns.

 School Psychologist Beth Fowler is available to see students, parents, and staff for consultation and brief counseling.
 This service is provided free for members of the EHS community.